ElmahCore/ElmahCore/README.md

 - Most bootstrapping is now handled through a `UseElmah` method added to the WebBuilder.Host and a callback which exposes fluent builder methods.
 - Remove custom security through `OnPermissionCheck` option.
 Instead endpoint routing and standard authorization built into ASP.Net Core are leveraged.
 This now requires calling `MapElmah` during bootstrapping.
 - With these changes, the middleware no longer handles the UI.
 The middleware just handles capturing errors.
 For this reason, it no longer needs to be after authentication/authorization middleware.
-- Dropping support for Dotnet 5 and previous versions.
+- Dropping support for .NET 5 and previous versions.
 (Feel free to open a ticket if this does become an obstacle for adoption and support will be considered if there is enough demand.
-Several newer dotnet features have been leveraged which would make back-porting difficult but not impossible.)
+Several newer .NET features have been leveraged which would make back-porting difficult but not impossible.)
 - Removing sync-over-async.
 ErrorLog and other exposed methods are async when anything within the call stack is async.
 - More options were added to omit logging sensitive details like cookies or SQL queries.